 Arrangements to activate DFFH and Emergency Relief Support Agencies such as Australian Red Cross (ARC) and Victorian Council of Churches Emergency Ministry (VCCEM) should be in consultation with the MERC, MEMO and MRM.

-Refer to the Glenelg Shire Emergency Relief/Recovery Standard Operational Guidelines (Complementary Plan).
+Glenelg Shire Council has a comprehensive relief program to support affected communities.
+This includes the development of the Glenelg Shire Emergency Relief/Recovery Standard Operational Guidelines (Complementary Plan) and annual emergency relief exercises.